Wall Street Analyst Downgrade Upstart Holdings Inc. [UPST]. What else is Wall St. saying

 Sponsored

+Upstart Auto Retail combines online and in-store digital retail capabilities with financing and manager tools to help dealerships create an omnichannel car-buying experience.
+In the second quarter, Upstart will add:.

+Upstart Holdings Inc. represents 81.67 million in outstanding shares, while the company has a total market value of $1.37 billion with the latest information.
+UPST stock price has been found in the range of $17.05 to $18.76.

-Compared to the average trading volume of 5.26M shares, UPST reached a trading volume of 5794190 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.21M shares, UPST reached a trading volume of 7101355 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for Upstart Holdings Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on November 10, 2022.
 While these analysts kept the previous recommendation, Mizuho raised their target price to Underperform.
 The new note on the price target was released on October 25, 2022, representing the official price target for Upstart Holdings Inc. stock.
 Previously, the target price had yet another drop from $32 to $22, while Atlantic Equities kept a Underweight rating on UPST stock.
 On July 11, 2022, analysts decreased their price target for UPST shares from 40 to 14.